Saint Joseph's Oratory: Dome

+The steps are a popular viewpoint for sunset in Montréal because of their orientation, the views of the skyline of Montreal towards the northwestern direction, and the wide steps offering ample seating.
+It is common that viewers, both locals and tourists, will clap as the sun reaches the horizon.

 In popular culture

 The 1989 film Jesus of Montreal uses the Oratory as its principal backdrop.
 A photograph of the Oratory is used for the picture representing Montreal in the Monopoly: Here and Now: The World Edition game.
+Some scenes from the first season of the series Heated Rivalry were filmed at the Oratory.